Asterism Kui – Legs

 The 15th Chinese lunar mansion is named 奎宿 Kui Su, “Legs Mansion.”
 It is the first of the seven mansions of the White Tiger of the West.

 The first asterism of the Legs Mansion is also named 奎 Kui, “Legs.”
-It is composed of 16 stars in the constellations Andromeda and Pisces, and has been variously described as shaped like ”two thighs,” like ”a pig,” a “four-legged Fish Palace,” or “slender-waisted and pointed-headed like a worn-out shoe.”
+It represents a wild boar and is composed of sixteen relatively dim stars in the constellations Andromeda and Pisces.
+Kui is shaped like the sole of a shoe and is considered the mouth of the White Tiger God.
+[1]

 22♈23 to 00♉25